AlisdairCP/ProjectOhros/README.md

 ## About:
 Entry for OpenJam 2022.
 A collaboration between AlisdairCP and OliverStuP.

+## Warning:
+The src will not provide a build for the project in of itself.

 ## Installation:

 - Download Solarus installer under "For players"